Product image 1, can be opened in a modal.

 Blended in Oregon Peppermint Spearmint Cooling

-A cooling mint blend built on holy basil, lemon balm, and raspberry leaf.
-The cup for when your internal thermostat spikes.
+A cooling mint blend built on holy basil (tulsi), lemon balm, and raspberry leaf.
+Bright, clean, and caffeine-free.

 Ingredients: Organic Spearmint Leaf, Organic Peppermint Leaf, Organic Rose Petals, Organic Holy Basil, Organic Lemon Balm, Organic Raspberry Leaf, Organic Licorice Root.